ethocanas/Ethocana-s-File-Utilities/README.md

 *File listing- list the files or files and folders in a directory.
 *Color coded terminal interfaces for non-windows os.
 *Computer Cleaning methods
-*foledes contain x% of file types functionality.
+*folders contain x% of file types functionality.

 Note these are only base ideas and the program is still in development.
 Im currently workign on base functionality.